 Section 5.
-The Council believes that the following procedure for public comment during regular City Council meetings will best accommodate the desires and concerns of the Council:
+The Council believes that the following procedure for public comment during regular City Council meetings will best accommodate the desires and concerns of the Council and the public:

-1. During the time for "Items from the audience", speakers may not comment on matters which are scheduled for a public hearing, or quasi-judicial matters.
-The Council will receive comments on other issues, whether the matter is otherwise on the agenda for the same meeting or not.
-When possible, items on the agenda will be marked with an asterisk when the Council cannot receive comments on such matters during the time for "Items from the audience".
-2. During the time for "Items from the audience", speakers will be limited to 3 minutes apiece.
-No more than 3 speakers may address the Council on any one subject.
-However, if both proponents and opponents wish to speak, then up to 3 proponents and up to 3 opponents of the matter may address the Council.
+1. During the time for "Items from the Audience," speakers may not comment on matters which are scheduled for a public hearing, or quasi-judicial matters.
+The Council will receive comments on other issues, whether the matter is on the agenda for the same meeting or not.
+When possible, items on the agenda will be marked with an asterisk when the Council cannot receive comments on such matters during the time for "Items from the Audience."